Donald Moynihan: Career

-By 2014, Moynihan's work was recognized as being among the most influential to be published by the journal Public Administration Review.
-His works were The Role of Organizations in Fostering Public Service Motivation and Pulling the Levers: Transformational Leadership, Public Service Motivation, and Mission Valence.
+By 2014, Moynihan's work was recognized as among the most influential published by the journal Public Administration Review.
+His articles were "The Role of Organizations in Fostering Public Service Motivation" and "Pulling the Levers: Transformational Leadership, Public Service Motivation, and Mission Valence".
 He was later appointed the La Follette School's Jerry and Mary Cotter Faculty Fellow and received the David N. Kershaw Award from the Association for Public Policy Analysis and Management.

-Prior to the 2016 United States presidential election, Moynihan co-authored a paper titled Election Laws, Mobilization, and Turnout: The Unintended Consequences of Electoral Reform, which focused on the effects of election laws to make voting more convenient and increase turnout.
+Prior to the 2016 United States presidential election, Moynihan co-authored a paper titled "Election Laws, Mobilization, and Turnout: The Unintended Consequences of Electoral Reform", which focused on the effects of election laws to make voting more convenient and increase turnout.
 The paper won the State Politics and Policy Best Journal Article Award from the American Political Science Association.
 His research on federal agencies' use of performance management data was referenced in President Barack Obama's proposed U.S. budget for 2016 and 2017.
-After presenting his research on public sector performance to policymakers at the U.S. Office of Management and Budget, the World Bank and the Organisation for Economic Co-operation and Development (OECD), he received the Leon D. Epstein Distinguished Faculty Research Award from the University of Wisconsin–Madison's College of Letters & Science.
+After presenting his research on public sector performance to policymakers at the U.S. Office of Management and Budget, the World Bank and the Organisation for Economic Co-operation and Development (OECD), he received the Leon D. Epstein Distinguished Faculty Research Award from the University of Wisconsin–Madison College of Letters and Science.

-Moynihan left UW–Madison in 2018 to join the faculty of Georgetown University with his wife Pamela Herd as the inaugural McCourt Chair at the McCourt School of Public Policy.
+Moynihan left UW–Madison in 2018 with his wife Pamela Herd to join the faculty of Georgetown University as the inaugural McCourt Chair at the McCourt School of Public Policy.
 From 2018 until 2020, Moynihan was a Visiting Professor at the Blavatnik School of Government and an academic visitor at Nuffield College, Oxford.

+In Fall 2023, Moynihan was elected President of the Association for Public Policy Analysis and Management, serving until Fall 2024.

+In August 2024, Moynihan and Herd joined the University of Michigan Ford School of Public Policy.
+In January 2025, Moynihan was appointed the J. Ira and Nicki Harris Family Professor of Public Policy.